-The Riverside Solar Project will be decommissioned following the useful life of the solar array.
+The Facility will be decommissioned following the useful life of the solar array.
 The Decommissioning Plan, provided as Appendix 23-1 of the Section 94-c Application, will be adhered to and will include a detailed description of the decommissioning procedures, site restoration procedures, and a timeframe for decommissioning activities.
-When the solar arrays are decommissioned, all above ground structures will be removed from the area.
-Concrete piers, footer, and other supports will be removed to a depth of 48 inches below the soil surface and underground electrical lines will be abandoned in place.
-The land will be restored to as close as practicable to the previous condition.
-Previous agricultural lands will be restored to a bit is and Water Conservation District, and the Department of Agriculture and Markets.
-Access roads and landscaping in agricultural areas will be removed unless specified otherwise by the landowner.
+When the solar arrays are decommissioned, all aboveground structures will be removed from the area.
+Concrete piers, footer, and other supports will be removed to a depth of 48 inches below the soil surface, and underground electrical lines will be abandoned in place.
+Following decommissioning at the Facility, land will be restored to its preconstruction condition to the extent practicable and may again be used for agricultural purposes.
+Previous agricultural lands will be restored with recommendations from the landowners, the Soil and Water Conservation District, and the NYSAGM.
+Haul roads and landscaping in agricultural areas will be removed unless specified otherwise by the landowners.